BrentFarris/Dumblog/Dumblog/Content/Pages/app-vs-domain.md

 As a better option to interfaces, the application could observe the domain.
 If domain state changes, the application has the responsibility of updating itself.

 #### Example : Navigation
-Navigation is an interesting integration point that can overlap both Domain and Application.
-Often the domain might want to know 'where we are located in the app' and kick off a navigation request for some reason.
-This is a pain point because navigation is often complex, async, and we have now muddied our domain logic with *Procedural logic*.
+Navigation is an interesting integration point that can overlap both the Domain and Application.
+The application is concerned because rendering logic is a platform concern.
+However, the domain might want to know 'which view is currently presented' and/ or begin a navigation request. e.g. On purchase, route to the receipt view.

 Here are some recommendations.

 - Implement a navigation model, then let the application observe and handle the act of navigation.

 - Implement a completion contract, then let the application level handler implement navigation.

+- Dont do anything.
+We are muddling our domain with view specific concerns and procedural logic.